ModiaSim/ModiaBase.jl/docs/src/index.md

 ## Release Notes

+### Version 0.7.8

+- Tests of TestDifferentiate.jl corrected to comply with DiffRules > 1.0
+- Scaling introduced to improve numerics when constructing A-matrix of linear equation system.

+### Version 0.7.7

+- Bug fixed when selecting RecursiveFactorization.jl

 ### Version 0.7.6

 - Fixed bug in StateSelection.jl: If unitless=true, no unit is associated with the tearing variable.